 Brooklinen advises spot-cleaning your Brooklinen Down pillow or dry cleaning it.
 The pillow cannot be machine washed.

-Is down better than feathers?
+Are down pillows better than feather pillows?

 Down and feather both bring different things to the table.
 When it comes to the Brooklinen Down Pillow, down clusters provide fluff and softness, while the feathers offer much-needed support.